ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/Lab_doc_Markdown.md

       #   latitude:
       #   longitude:

-      # or online:
+      online:
-      # online: Zoom, link will be given a few days before the course.
+      online: Zoom, link will be given a few days before the course.

 # Finally, the course description in Markdown/HTML below (as many paragraphs as needed).
 # Description will be rendered on web-page and also in TeSS JSON (as a string of HTML).